How to enter Oregon’s $1 million vaccination lottery - News Break

 How to enter Oregon’s $1 million vaccination lottery

 Gov. Kate Brown announced Friday lottery prizes ranging from $10,000 to $1 million for Oregonians vaccinated against COVID-19.
 A: All residents 18 and older who’ve received at least one shot of COVID-19 vaccine by June 27 should be entered into the “Take Your Shot Oregon” lottery, which will be held on June 28.
-If you are an Oregon resident and have already received one or both shots, and are over 18, you will be entered automatically.
-All shots registered through June 27 will be eligible.
-State officials advise if people are thinking about getting vaccinated, they should not wait if they want a chance at the jackpot.www.union-bulletin.com
+One caveat: Oregon officials say a vaccination must be “added to the vaccine database” no later than June 27, so just in case there’s a data entry slowdown, it would be wise to get vaccinated at least a few days before then.
+If you are an Oregon resident and have already received one or both shots, and are over 18, you will be entered automatically.www.oregonlive.com